 5. Snowflake Confetti

 Miniature snowflakes, whether made of paper or wood could be used as table confetti.
+Plastic confetti also looks fabulous but if you prefer an eco-friendly option, paper or wood is a far better choice.

 Would you like to learn how to make bespoke bridal headpieces and how to turn this hobby into living?
 Check out our one-year online diploma course BH&J Pro (Bridal Headpieces and Jewellery) by clicking here >>>